 How DWI Charges Impact Your Driving Privileges

-Driving while intoxicated (DWI) carries more penalties than you may realize.
-As a reminder, a DWI charge is issued when a driver’s blood alcohol concentration (BAC) is .08 or above.
+A driving while intoxicated (DWI) conviction carries more penalties than you may realize.
+A DWI charge is issued when a driver's blood alcohol concentration (BAC) is .08 or above.
 Besides the typical jail times and fines, you may also lose a key component of your livelihood: Your driving privileges.

-The following information describes the license suspension periods you may suffer from a DWI conviction on or after August 15, 2007:
+These license suspension periods apply to people convicted of a DWI in Louisiana on or after August 15, 2007: